isaac-weisberg/HalfFive/README.md

 Changes in the execution context are performed in a fashion similar to Rx's `subscribeOn` and `observeOn` (but called different).

 And usage a `flatMap` operator commonly produces observables with the same scheduling as what you flat-map *into*.

+Now let's take a look at the first problem

+### Synchronous emission upon subscription

+The question is "Will subscribing to an observable cause the subscription handler to be run synchronously in the current execution context?".
+Another concept introduced by Reactive extensions is *Hotness* on an observable sequence.
+Here, an observable sequence is known to be hot in case if subscribing to it will cause the subscription handler to be run synchronously in the same execution context as the one in which the `subscribe` call is performed.
+And if it won't, then it's counted as cold.